handyteddy/RedTeam/content/posts/abcctf.md

 we can aswell check to see if the service is running with system privileges still by using wmic “wmic service get pathname,startname”

 > **END OF PART ONE**
+>#### The difference between a noob and a hacker is that a hacker has failed more than a noob has ever tried